catholicconnectmatrimony-sudo/matri/PROFILE-FIELDS.md

 # Profile Fields Specification

 ## 1. Purpose
-- Single source of truth for profile fields, validation, reciprocity mapping, and phasing to keep AI implementation simple.
+- Single source of truth for profile fields, validation, and phasing to keep AI implementation simple.
 - Aligns with TECH-STACK (frontend-first, Zod Week 3+, Cloudflare R2 media, vertical slices).
 - All communities are treated equally - community pages are auto-generated from database.